Raikryu/himark-challenge/dashboard/src/dashboard.md

     { key: 'buildings', displayName: 'Buildings' }
   ];

-  // If we have a location filter, show data for just that location
-  // Otherwise show average across all locations let chartData;
+  let chartData;
   let chartTitle;

   if (filters.location) {
-    // Show data for selected location
     const locationData = filteredData.find(d => d.location === filters.location);

     if (!locationData) {